GoogleCloudPlatform/bigquery-utils/tools/terraform_sync_tool/README.md

 # Terraform Sync Tool

-This directory contains the setup for the Terraform Sync Tool.
-Terraform Sync Tool was designed to address the schema drifts in BigQuery tables and keep the
+This directory contains the Terraform Sync Tool.
+This tool intentionally fails your CI/CD pipeline when schema drifts occur between what your BigQuery Terraform resources declare and what's actually present in your BigQuery environment.
-Terraform schemas up-to-date with the BigQuery table schemas in production environment.
-Schema drifts occurred when BigQuery Table schemas are updated by newly ingested data while Terraform schema files contain the outdated schemas.
-Therefore, this tool will detect the schema drifts, trace the origins of the drifts, and alert developers/data engineers.
+Theses schema drifts happen when BigQuery tables are updated by processes outside of Terraform (ETL process may dynamically add new columns when loading data into BigQuery).

-The Terraform Schema Sync Tool fails the build attemps if resource drifts are detected and notifies the latest resource information.
-Developers and data engineers should be able to update the Terraform resources accordingly.
+When drifts occur, you end up with outdated BigQuery Terraform resource files.
+This tool detects the schema drifts, traces the origins of the drifts, and alerts developers/data engineers (by failing the CI/CD pipeline) so they can patch the Terraform in their current commit.

 Terraform Sync Tool can be integrated into your CI/CD pipeline.
 You'll need to add two steps to CI/CD pipeline.
-- Step 0: Use Terraform/erragrunt command to detect resource drifts and write output into a JSON file
+- Step 0: Run the Terraform plan command (using either Terraform/Terragrunt) with the `-json` option  and write the output into a JSON file using the caret operator `> output.json`
 - Step 1: Use Python scripts to identify and investigate the drifts

 ## How to run Terraform Schema Sync Tool

-#### Use Terraform/Terragrunt commands to test if any resources drifts existed
+### Use Terraform/Terragrunt commands to test if any resources drifts existed

 Terragrunt/Terraform commands:
 ```